goyote/hint/README.md

 `render()` returns a string.

-You can modify the default view `hint/default` by copy-pasting it into your `application/views` directory, and making your modifications there.
+You can modify the default view `hint/default` by copy-pasting the file into your `application/views` directory, and making your modifications there.

 ---
 ## Types of messages (constants)